the80srobot/watchurl/README.md

 Requires go 1.16.
 If you don't want to install it, then use `run_in_docker.sh` instead of `go run watchurl.go`.

+## macOS notifications

+On macOS, watchurl shows desktop notifications when a site is updated.
+To disable this behavior, pass `--nomacos-notify`.

 ## Examples

 ```sh